vukrosic/OpenAI-API-VS-Code-Feedback/README.md

 ## Troubleshooting

 If you encounter any errors while using the extension, they will be displayed in the "Error" textarea at the bottom of the UI.
-You can also check the VS Code output console (View -> Output) for more detailed error messages.

-## License

-This extension is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+To report an issue or provide feedback, please open an issue on the [GitHub repository](https://github.com/yourusername/yourpublicrepository/issues)